influxdata/influxdb/README.md

 #### Bigger Changes

-If you're planning to submit significant changes, which don't relates to existing community tickets **please** talk to the project maintainers first!
+If you're planning to submit significant changes, even if it relates to existing tickets **please** talk to the project maintainers first!
-The easiest way to do this is to open up a new ticket, describing the changes you plan to make.
+The easiest way to do this is to open up a new ticket, describing the changes you plan to make and *why* you plan to make them.
+Changes that may seem obviously good to you, are not always obvious to everyone else
 Example of changes where we would encourage up-front communication:

 * new IOx features;